SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 <br>

-## Setup the Continuous Integration and Delivery Service
+## Set Up the Continuous Integration and Delivery Service

 1. Enable SAP Continuous Integration and Delivery.
 - In SAP BTP Cockpit, go to your subaccount.
-- In Service Marketplace, type Continuous into the search box.
+- In **Service Marketplace**, type *continuous* in the search box.
 Continuous Integration and Delivery service appears.
 - Choose **Create**.

 ![Choose create](./cicd1.png)

 2. Assign role collection.